One of the first things that every cannabis user experiences is dry mouth.

 I scoured the Internet in search of the best cures for cotton mouth.
 That means Reddit, Quora and more than a dozen various forums.
 We even found Snoop Dogg’s favorite cotton mouth remedy.

-So just try as many of these as possible and you will eventually find a solution that works best for you.
+So just try as many of these as possible and you will eventually find a solution that works the best for you.

 What is your tried and tested method for getting rid of cotton mouth?